napframework/nap-docs/app/manual/11_faq.md

 With that out of the way; C++ already isn't the easiest language and concepts like [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information), which are essential to how the editor and framework operate, can be especially challenging if you're new to these ideas.
 But once you grasp them, you’ll be rewarded with unmatched flexibility, speed, and modularity; transforming your intricate ideas into powerful tools or instruments.

 And then there’s Vulkan: yes, it’s infamous for requiring hundreds of lines of code just to render a triangle.
 But here’s the good news; you don’t have to write all that code yourself.
 We’ve built a complete engine from scratch so you can start creating impressive visuals right away.
-In NAP, you won’t need to touch Vulkan unless you want to (and you really should—it’s incredible).
+In NAP, you won’t need to touch Vulkan unless you want to (and you really should, it’s incredible).

 If you find the code challenging, we strongly suggest reading [Effective Modern C++]((https://www.oreilly.com/library/view/effective-modern-c/9781491908419/)) by Scott Meyers.
 The book clearly explains the many new concepts of modern C++ that we use everywhere in NAP.